Day 26 - Chamberlain to Mitchell SD

-Today we had several opportunities to take in those locales that make smaller towns in rural America unique.
+We had several opportunities to take in those locales that make smaller towns in rural America unique.
 We started out in Pukwana (puck-WAH-nah).
-It is famous for the Puk U Bar & Grill and its Crazy Racers Lawnmower Racing.
+It is famous for the Puk U Bar & Grill.
+Pukwana is also known for its Crazy Racers Lawnmower Racing.
 It’s a race track built for lawnmower races.
 Seems it’s a big sport in these parts.
 No races running this morning but a few riders stopped for the photo op.

 Next stop was in the town of Kimball.
 The South Dakota Tractor Museum houses a collection of older tractors & farm machinery.
 It also has all kinds of older homemaker appliances and cars and a blacksmith shop and… It’s a huge collection of lots of eclectic older items.
 It even has an electric home permanent machine.
 Permanent as permanent curl for your hair.
 It looked like something out of a Frankenstein movie.
 No one was brave enough to try it but we did get some pictures posing with the tractors.

 The capper for the day is the Corn Palace.
-The current theme, which runs for 2016-2017, is Rock of Ages.
-Elvis and Willie Nelson are among the many artists featured in the large panels.
+The current theme is South Dakota weather.
+While it’s not listed on the website, there are murals for each branch of the US military.
 The murals are all made from corn products (cobs, husks, silk, etc).
 Think of it as a Rose Bowl float that’s much bigger, doesn’t move and instead of flowers, it’s all corn based.
 But other than that it’s exactly like a Rose Bowl float.
 When one is in Mitchell, South Dakota, one must see the Corn Palace at least once!